 Visitor Centers The Chamber of the Santa Barbara Region 1 Garden St. Santa Barbara, CA 93101.
 Phone:(805)965-3021

 Self-guiding tours:Maps of the Red Tile Walking Tour, which covers a section of downtown roughly bordered by Victoria, Santa Barbara, de la Guerra and State streets, are available from the information center near Stearns Wharf and at the County Courthouse visitors center.
 Some half-dozen winery tasting rooms comprise the core of the city's Urban Wine Trail, along Anacapa and Yanonali streets between US 101 and the waterfront.
 Maps are available at the information center near Stearns Wharf.

 Shopping in Santa BarbaraSears and Macy's anchor the more than 40 establishments in La Cumbre Plaza at State Street and La Cumbre Road.
-The more than 80 upscale shops and many restaurants of Paseo Nuevo, on State Street between Cañon Perdido and Ortega streets, are anchored by Nordstrom.
+There are some 60 upscale shops and restaurants at Paseo Nuevo, on State Street between Cañon Perdido and Ortega streets.

 Santa Barbara, CA